johnsonmok-ship-it/8090project/README.md

-roperty Purchase Simulation with Mortgage Calculations Introduction
+Property Purchase Simulation with Mortgage Calculations Introduction
 Welcome to the Property Purchase Simulation program.
 This application is designed to help potential property buyers understand the financial implications of purchasing a property, including calculations for stamp duty, mortgage options, and monthly housing expenses.
 The program is particularly oriented towards the context of Hong Kong's real estate market, allowing users to input various parameters to simulate their buying experience.